-A Deaf Canadian couple are making a documentary about how Deaf people coped with a well-known explosion which shattered every window of a Deaf school back in 1917.
+A documentary is being made about how Deaf people coped with a well-known explosion which shattered every window of a Deaf school back in 1917.
 Remarkably, everyone at the Deaf school survived.

 The 1917 Halifax Explosion has been the subject of numerous movies and books.

 But the disaster as experienced by the deaf community has been relatively unknown.

 That’s why Linda Campbell and Jim McDermott, who are both deaf, decided to co-produce a documentary film to highlight that story.